malcolms123/Ahref_Traffic/README.md

 1. Create a CSV file named `sample_sheet.csv` with at least two columns:
    - `URL`: containing the domains you want to check
    - `Traffic`: can be empty, will be filled by the script

-See `sample_sheet.csv` for an example.
+   - `Flag`: can be empty, will be filled by the script See `sample_sheet.csv` for an example.

 ## Running the Script